Help01/actorswiki/Components.md

 ## Interface ISetup
 Use ```ISetup``` when you want to add initialization logic to your component.
-Setup method will be automatically handled once component added to an entity.
+The framework will handle the setup method when a component added to an entity.
 ```csharp
 [Serializable]
 	public class ComponentHealth : IComponent, ISetup